kyma-project/kyma/docs/service-mesh/10-06-sidecar-version.md

 ---

-Kyma has sidecar injection enabled by default - a sidecar is injected to every Deployment in a cluster, without the need to add any labels.
+Kyma has sidecar injection enabled by default - a sidecar is injected to every Pod in a cluster, without the need to add any labels.
 For more information, read [this document](#details-sidecar-proxy-injection).

 The sidecar version in Pods must match the installed Istio version, otherwise mesh connectivity may be broken.
 This is not an issue when installing Kyma, but it may be a problem during upgrades.
 When Kyma is upgraded to a new version along with a new Istio version, existing sidecars injected into Pods remain in an original version.